 How to Cite a Database in MLA

-Database – A structured, electronic collection that may contain full-text articles, abstracts, data, and citations.
+A database is a structured, electronic collection that may contain full-text articles, abstracts, data, and citations.
 Databases typically require a subscription to access.
+A few examples of databases are JSTOR, ERIC, and PubMed, but these are just a few of the many that are available.

 You are citing a source from the database, not the whole database

-Before we talk about citing, let’s be clear: You are citing a work/source from the database, not the entire database itself.
-You can cite several works from the database, but each has their own individual title, author, date published, etc., so the individual work is cited instead of the database.
+MLA does not have guidelines for citing only a database on its own.
+So, before we talk about citing, let’s be clear: You are citing a work/source from the database, not the entire database itself.
+You can cite several works from the database, but each has its own individual title, author, date published, etc., so the individual work is cited instead of the database.

 Database information is still included in the publishing and location information, so your reader or teacher will still know that the information was found using a database.